Quang-Tr/making-an-OS/README.md

 # Making an OS (x86)

 This is my code to learn a little bit assembly when I came across the interesting YouTube playlist ["Making an OS (x86)"](https://www.youtube.com/watch?v=MwPjvJ9ulSc&list=PLm3B56ql_akNcvH8vvJRYOc7TbYhRs19M) by [Daedalus Community](https://www.youtube.com/@DaedalusCommunity).
-Its aim is to create a 512-byte-long boot sector in `nasm`, an asssembler for the x86 CPU architecture.
+Its aim is to create a 512-byte-long boot sector in `nasm`, an assembler for the x86 CPU architecture.

 ## Requirements